 The smartphone changed the world.
-Instead of just basking in the glory of our 512GB Pacific Blue iPhone 12 with Super Retina XDR display we should also be aware of the changes in our lifestyle that such a powerful devise brings.
+Instead of just basking in the glory of our 512GB Pacific Blue iPhone 12 with Super Retina XDR display we should also be aware of the changes in our lifestyle that it could change.
 With something that gives so much, you have to ask, what does it take away?

 Equip is designed to address these lifestyle changes by facilitating productivity and improving the family dynamic as a whole.